Unpack finance and operations matters to make better business decisions for your organisation.

 • assist in the decision-making process.

-It is a highly transferrable skill with regular application in capital budgeting decisions, business valuations, project financing, scenario planning, feasibility assessment, debt restructuring, private equity deal analysis and many more.
+It is a highly transferrable skill that can be regularly applied in capital budgeting decisions, business valuations, project financing, scenario planning, feasibility assessment, debt restructuring, private equity deal analysis and more.

 Objectives